azimuth-cloud/azimuth-config/docs/configuration/04-target-cloud.md

 `portal-external` for the internal and external networks respectively.
 These tags must be applied by the cloud operator.

+!!! tip

+    It is strongly recommended that you set the `portal-external` tag on an appropriate external network, even if you only have one external network, to avoid issues if new external networks are added to the cloud at a later date.

 If it cannot find a tagged internal network, the default behaviour is for Azimuth to create an internal network to use (and the corresponding router to attach it to the external network).